Air of Authority - A History of RAF Organisation

 It was to have reformed on 1 March 1939 in Reserve Command but was formed as No 51 (Reserve) Group instead.

-It reformed at on 26 May 1941 as No 27 (Signals Training) Group, in Technical Training Command, moving to Lechlade on 7 July 1941 and later to the Royal Agricultural College, Cirencester.
-Responsible for all Radio Schools, it remained active in the post-war RAF, moving to Southrop on 22 January 1945, Debden on 18 September1947, Colerne on 15 September 1949 and finally to Yatesbury, later renamed Cherhill, on 20 July 1953, by which time it was also responsible for training radio and radar mechanics, fitters and operators.
+It reformed on 26 May 1941 as No 27 (Signals Training) Group, in Technical Training Command, assuming command of its allocated units between 1 - 10 July 1941.
+It moved to Lechlade on 7 July 1941 and later to the Royal Agricultural College, Cirencester.
+Responsible for all Radio Schools, it remained active in the post-war RAF, moving to Southrop on 22 January 1945, Debden on 18 September 1947, Colerne on 15 September 1949 and finally to Yatesbury, later renamed Cherhill, on 20 July 1953, by which time it was also responsible for training radio and radar mechanics, fitters and operators.
 It disbanded on 1 October 1958.

 Air Officers Commanding